nesrineabd/churn-analysis-telecom/README.md

-# Customer Churn Prediction for Telecom Company
+# Customer Churn Analysis for Telecom Company

 Churn in business refers to how many customers leave a company within a timeframe, often measured in subscription-based industries like telecommunications.
 It's crucial for companies to understand and analyze churn to boost customer retention and profitability.